What is homeowners and renters insurance fraud?

-Sometimes people who wouldn't be eligible for a particular policy or coverage may lie or intentionally leave out information about their circumstances to get coverage.
+Sometimes people who wouldn't be eligible for a particular policy or coverage may lie or intentionally leave out information about their circumstances in order to get coverage.
 In extreme cases, people may destroy their own property to get insurance money.

-How serious is property insurance fraud?
+How serious a crime is property insurance fraud?

 What are the penalties for renters or homeowners insurance fraud?

 Simply be honest with the insurance company.
 When you buy a homeowners insurance policy for the first time, they'll ask questions about the home's location, condition, your claim history, and more.
 Answer those questions truthfully.
-When something happens, and you want to make a claim, contact your insurance agent promptly and be honest about what was stolen or damaged.
+When something happens, and you want to make a claim, contact your insurer promptly and be honest about what was stolen or damaged.
 If you receive a check for repairs, be sure to get the repairs done.
 If you have to make another claim later on and the original repairs were never performed, insurers may get suspicious, especially if you try to claim the original damage again.

 Another way to protect yourself is to hold others accountable.
 If a contractor offers to "cover your deductible," they probably aren't offering to pay for it themselves.
 That may mean that they'll give you a discount and then bill your insurance for more than you actually owe them.
 That way, the insurance payout will also pay for your home or renters insurance deductible.
 Accepting this kind of offer may get you involved in a homeowners or renters insurance scam even if you aren't aware of what the person is doing, so be careful if a repair person, contractor, or other vendor is offering something that seems too good to be true.